relentiousdragon/Mac-Clipper/README.md

    ```

 3. **Locate the Built App**:
-   After the build process completes, the app will be located in the `dist/Mac Clipper.app` directory.
+   After the build process completes, the app will be located at `dist/Mac Clipper.app` directory.

 ## Accessibility Permissions
 Mac Clipper requires accessibility permissions to listen for global hotkeys.
 If permissions are not granted, the app will not function correctly.
 You can enable these permissions in: